 With over 440 acres, Camp Grizzly appeals to Scouters both young and old who are looking to spend some time tucked away in the woods.

 Camp Grizzly offers a variety of programs in Shooting Sports, Nature, Scoutcraft, Handicraft and Aquatics.
 We also are continuing to make adjustments to our First Year program to improve outcomes while allowing them to earn their first few merit badges.

 For returning and older scouts, we are leaning into our Tradescraft program with expansions and additions this season.
-This area includes welding, blacksmithing, plumbing, woodworking and automotive maintenance.
-New for 2024 is a Muzzleloading range to expand our shooting sports activities and options.
-(See program guide for details- available in Spring)
+This area includes welding, blacksmithing, plumbing, woodworking, automotive maintenance and Foundry.